An Online Updating Approach for Testing the Proportional Hazards Assumption with Streams of Survival Data: Survival Analysis of SEER Lymphoma Patients

-The trajectories of the estimates of $\beta$ were studied to investigate this apparent discrepancy; see Figure~\ref{fig:betahat}.
-Apparently, the estimated coefficients of the age effect in the first time group (survival less than 2~months) and the second time group (survival between~2 and 30~months) change over the blocks.
-This change was captured by both the window ($T_k^w(G)$) and the cumulative version statistics ($T_k(G)$), but it was not captured by $T_{1:k}(G).$ This is explained by the fact that $T_{1:k}(G)$ is based on a single estimator of $\beta$, while in the online updating statistics, each block has its own estimate of $\beta$.
-The temporal changes that are observed in the CUEE estimate of $\beta$ get canceled in the calculation based on the full cumulative data.
+The trajectories of three parameter estimates $\hat{\beta}_{\textsf{Age}}$, $\hat{\beta}_{\textsf{Female}}$, and $\hat{\beta}_{\textsf{Black}}$ on the three time intervals $(0,2]$, $(2, 30]$ and $(30,60]$ (obtained from the covariate interactions with \proglang{tgroup}) were plotted with respect to block indices to investigate this apparent discrepancy; see Figure~\ref{fig:betahat}.
+Apparently, $\hat{\beta}_{\textsf{Age}}$ on $(0,2]$ remained relatively stable for blocks 1 to 50, but started to first decrease and later increase.
+This change was captured by both $T_k^w(\G)$ and $T_k(\G)$, but not by $T_{1:k}(\G)$.
+This is explained by the fact that $T_{1:k}(\G)$ is based on a single estimator of $\bbeta$, while in the online updating statistics, each block has its own estimate of $\bbeta$.
+The temporal changes that are observed in the CUEE estimate of $\bbeta$ get canceled in the calculation based on the full cumulative data.